GenieFramework/GenieAuthentication.jl/README.md

 (MyGenieApp) pkg> add GenieAuthentication
 ```

-Once added, we can use it to add its files to the `Genie.jl` app (required only upon installation):
+Once added, we can use its `install` function to add its files to the `Genie.jl` app (required only upon installation):

 ```julia
 julia> using GenieAuthentication